officialputuid/terminal_autowrite/README.md

 # TERMINAL AUTO WRITE

-TypewriteTerminal 👌
-This is a HTML Code
+TypewriteTerminal | This is a HTML Code!

-You can use for your personal web (if you want to look like a programmer, LOL 😅)
+You can use for your personal web (if you want to look like a programmer!)

---

 If you doesn't like the color, just change it

 Color customize : http://www.color-hex.com